logo learn the Quran caption learn the Quran Open Quran to learn

 Note: First look in the Qur'an for a ruling and if not found then look in AlSunnah .
 It is essential in Islam to obey the Prophet Muhammad after obeying Allah.

-Words: Ekhtalaftum = You disagree in, Min shaye' = Whatever - Anything, FaHukmuhu = Then its ruling, Thalikum = That is, Tawakaltu = I trust - I depend, Uneeb = Turn in repentance.
+Words: Ekhtalaftum = You disagree in, Min shaye' = Whatever - Anything, FaHukmuhu = Then its ruling, Thalikum = Such is - Previously said is, Tawakaltu = I trust - I depend, Uneeb = Turn in repentance.

 Q: Does Islam derive its blasphemy law from the Qur'an?